vwkd/kita-dict-llm/src/extract_prompt.md

 The markdown file is in a Git repository on a linear branch called `main`.
 Each page was edited in one individual commit with a specific message that contains the page number like `fix: 21`.
 After that commit the page was not edited anymore.
 There are other unrelated commits in between those commits that changed later pages.

-I want to extract the text of every page before and after it was edited in its individual commit, and save it in a JSON file like this
+I want to create a JSON file with one entry for each page which contains the content of that page before and after it was edited in its individual commit.
+Note, the `before` and `after` properties should not include the whole book content but only the page content.
+Note, the strings should be stripped of leading and trailing newlines and special character like newlines and quotes properly escaped to be valid JSON.
+For example, the entry for the first page above could look like this.

 ```json
 [